 You can use iTunes to research podcasts in your niche.
 Do some SEO keyword searches, locate podcasts that are good candidates for your own message, and look up the podcast website in the iTunes app.
 I recommend entering candidates in a Google Sheet.

-iTunes is a rather poor discoverability and research tool.
+Apple Podcasts is a rather poor discoverability and research tool.
 Another way to do this is with a simple Google search, by entering a term or keyword and then adding +podcast at the end.
 In most cases there will be write ups.
 For example, let’s take “positivity” as the keyword and try this:

 The results reveal several listicle posts about the top positivity podcasts to listen to.
 Perfect!
 Let’s drill down to examine each.